cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/05-what-is-in-the-data.md

 ::::::::::::

-## Inspect a dataset with python tools
+## Inspect datasets with python tools

 This part of the lesson will be done from within the [python tools container](https://cms-opendata-workshop.github.io/workshopqcd-2024-lesson-docker/03-docker-for-cms-opendata.html#python-tools-container).
 You should have it available.
 Open a new jupyter notebook from the jupyterlab tab that the container will open in your browser.
 Type the commands in code cells of the notebook.